Skip to Main Content

 Introduction to Leases

 Section 92.001 of the Texas Property Code defines a lease as “any written or oral agreement between a landlord and tenant that establishes or modifies the terms, conditions, rules, or other provisions regarding the use and occupancy of a dwelling.”
 This means that a spoken agreement is as valid as a written document and gives some protections to the tenant.
-Please note that a lease agreement longer than one year must be in writing.
+A lease agreement longer than one year must be in writing.

 If the lease is in writing, Texas law requires a landlord to provide the tenant with a copy of the lease within 3 business days of signing.
 Be sure to save a copy of the lease!